DarraghReid/just_jokes/README.md

         Initialized with [jQuery](https://jquery.com/), the tooltips on all icons throughout the site are Bootstrap features

-        More prominantly it was used to create the card elements that the jokes were displayed on.
+        More prominently it was used to create the card elements that the jokes were displayed on.
 Bootstrap is also responsible for all modals seen throughout the site.
 Bootstrap classes were often used instead of CSS on other elements to assist with centering and positioning.

         Of course, extensive editing had to be carried out on all Bootstrap elements throughout the site to get it functioning a looking the way it currently is.